CURRENT & RECENT PROJECTS:

 You can listen here: runs 1:30.

 ESCAPE INTO LIFE -Scott continues to write reviews and essays about theater and the arts for this excellent on-line arts journal.
-Here are links to the latest: a review of The Hairy Ape, at Park Ave.
-Armory:
+Here are links to the latest: a review of Oslo, at Lincoln Center:

 ONE MOMENT- Nov.
 17, 2016.
 Scott directed a reading of James Fuld, Jr.’s new play ONE MOMENT.
 Jim Fuld is a prolific Broadway producer; he has been producer or co-producer of plays including David Mamet's RACE, the revival of GLENGARRY GLEN ROSS, and the Tony award winning revival of THE PAJAMA GAME, w/Kelli O’Hara.
 The reading of ONE MOMENT, presented at Manhattan Theatre Club’s Studios, was the first public presentation of the play and featured Broadway veteran Jonathan Hogan in the lead role of Stephen.